lo1gr/tf-idf_hadoop-Spark/README.md

 easy_run.sh:   dothe following in the terminal: time easy_run.sh

-This will output 3 times that we weill use for the experimental analysis.
+This will output 3 times that we we will use for the experimental analysis.